WayneDW/Parallel-Solvers-for-Linear-System/README.md

 # Parallelism-in-Matrix-Computations

 This repository contains 5 sections of programs to solve various matrix computation problems.
-The following is based on the MPI/OpenMP programming paradigm, and were tested on four (or eight) nodes of the MC cluster.
+The following is based on the MPI/OpenMP programming paradigm, and was tested on four nodes of the MC cluster.

 ### 1. Implement BBTS